monktastic/hackmd/spirituality/nonduality.md

 > It is not that while everything else is fabricated by the mind, the mind itself is somehow real, a really existing basis for the fabrication.
 The mind, whether conceived as mental processes or 'Awareness'—even the awareness that we can know as vast and unperturbed, that seems natural and effortless—is also fabricated in the process.
 We find, in the end, that **there is no 'ground'** to fabrication.

-Again, compare this to Kastrup:

-> Consciousness is the **ground** of all reality.

 Hakuin:

-> Were anyone to try to indicate his mind, it would be no more existent than the horns of a rabbit or the hairs of a tortoise that have gone beyond the farthest mountain.
+> Were anyone to try to indicate his mind, it would be **no more existent** than the horns of a rabbit or the hairs of a tortoise that have gone beyond the farthest mountain.

 Truly, nothing can be said of this wonder of wonders.

 Angelo Dilullo:

 > Reality is like a magician that can do anything, **including being nothing at all**.
 It can do seemingly contradictory things simultaneously.
 It can stop being any certain way and effortlessly transition in marvelous and profoundly mysterious ways.
-Indeed, there is not even a thing called “reality.”
+Indeed, there is not even a thing called reality.

+The defining characteristic of this stage — if there can even be said to be one — is _pure paradox_.
+It may sound like a subtle difference from the last stage, but it is anything but.

 ---